Fitness Model Jasmine Chiquito Shows Off Her Famous Physique In White Lingerie

 Kiara found some crossover fame earlier this year when she was spotted on a few dates with San Francisco 49ers quarterback Jimmy Garoppolo.
 Their relationship was actually a boost to Jasmine’s career as well, as a number of stories about the short-lived romance mentioned Kiara’s daughter and her Instagram modeling career.

-While both mother and daughter made their name in the entertainment realm, Jasmine has taken a different path and a strong focus on fitness.
+While both mother and daughter made their name in the entertainment realm, Jasmine has taken a different path and opted for a strong focus on fitness.
 On her website, Jasmine shared that she started her fitness journey back in 2014 and has seen a significant change since then.

 Jasmine shared that when she started weightlifting, she was 115 pounds and was able to grow to 145 pounds and 21 percent body fat.
 Just as much as she loved the physical changes to her body, Jasmine said she appreciated how weightlifting made her feel better mentally.